 You will enhance and strengthen interdisciplinary collaborative research whilst contributing to the leadership and development of the Priestley International Centre for Climate.

-The Priestley Centre has established two annual prizes in the name of the renowned climate scientist, astronaut and Leeds alumnus, Piers Sellers, to recognise exceptional research that furthers our understanding of climate change and how to address it.
-The inaugural prizes were awarded 14 June 2016.
-Deadline for nominations for 2017 prizes will be announced in January.
-Find out more here.
+The Priestley Centre established two annual prizes in the name of the renowned climate scientist, astronaut and Leeds alumnus, Piers Sellers, to recognise exceptional research that furthers our understanding of climate change and how to address it.
+The deadline for nominations for 2017 Piers Sellers PhD prize is 17:00 on 27th April.